andrzej-stasinski22/app-events-in-react-and-firebase/README.md

 * adding to favorite events - logged in user only
 * user login and registration
 * individual user avatar
-* data of the logged in user
+* profile data of the logged in user
+* database - firebase reatime databse

 #### Installation
 $ npm install